matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-verification.md

 ## Verify smart contracts by using block explorer UI

-Now that you have learned how to deploy your contracts, you might be interested to know how you can **verify** the contracts deployed on zkSync using the official block explorer.
-All the details about how to verify contracts can be found on the [block explorer](../../../tools/block-explorer/contract-verification.md) page.
+Now that you have learned how to deploy your contracts, you might be interested to know how you can **verify** the contracts deployed on zkSync using the official block explorer [smart contract verification tool](https://explorer.zksync.io/contracts/verify).

 ## Verify smart contracts with the hardhat-zksync-verify plugin